Here are some Frequently Asked Questions (FAQ) asked by incoming International Students

 Going to school in a foreign country can result in a fairly serious lifestyle change for students.
 You should be able to adapt to change in general and not be too rigid and set in your ways.
 Most students who have done exchange programs or studied internationally before say the best advice is to just "go with the flow"

 Do you have an orientation week?

 - We do not have a week long of activities but we do have several orientation days prior to school beginning.
-Students arrive several days before the start of school to complete paper work, get to know one another and undergo English As Second Lanugage (ESL) testing.
+Students arrive several days before the start of school to complete our Orientation activities tour the school, get lockers and text books.

 What day do you prefer the students to arrive?

 - Students should arrive on the designated arrival and departure dates to ensure that they do not miss anything important.